-If you are eligible for and receive a Local Authority Higher Education Grant, the Registration component of the fee, €3,000 in 2017, will be covered by the grant.
-The Student Levy Fee, in 2017 is €224 and must be paid by you.
+If you are eligible for and receive a Local Authority Higher Education Grant, the Registration component of the fee, €3,000 in 2020 will be covered by the grant.
+The Student Levy Fee, in 2020 is €224 and must be paid by you.
 Details for 2021 are not available as yet.

 For information on eligibility for Susi Grants you must see http://www.susi.ie/

 Back to Education Allowance (BTEA) is also available for some students who have been in receipt of a qualifying social welfare payment for at least 9 months prior to starting college.
 Also if you have been awarded statutory redundancy and are entitled to one of the qualifying social welfare payments you may be eligible for the Back to Education Allowance.
 Please click here for more information.

 Further information on Fees is available from: www.nuigalway.ie/fees

 How do I find out which degree programmes are most suitable for me?